cen4010-s2018-g4/M1/Team Project Proposal and Description.md

 ## 9. Checklist

 a.
-Team decided on basic means of communications: DONE
+Team decided on basic means of communications: DONE<br>
 b.
-Team found a time slot to meet outside of the class: DONE
+Team found a time slot to meet outside of the class: DONE<br>
 c.
-Front and back end team leads chosen: DONE
+Front and back end team leads chosen: DONE<br>
 d.
-Github master chosen: DONE
+Github master chosen: DONE<br>
 e.
-Team ready and able to use the chosen back and front-end frameworks: ON TRACK
+Team ready and able to use the chosen back and front-end frameworks: ON TRACK<br>
 f.
-Skills of each team member defined and known to all: DONE
+Skills of each team member defined and known to all: DONE<br>
 g.
 Team lead ensured that all team members read the final M1 and agree/understand it before submission: ON TRACK